Infrastructure: Material

-Material infrastructure is defined as “those immobile, non-circulating capital goods that essentially contribute to the production of infrastructure goods and services needed to satisfy basic physical and social requirements of economic agents".
+Material infrastructure is defined as "those immobile, non-circulating capital goods that essentially contribute to the production of infrastructure goods and services needed to satisfy basic physical and social requirements of economic agents".
 There are two distinct qualities of material infrastructures: 1) fulfillment of social needs and 2) mass production.
 The first characteristic deals with the basic needs of human life.
 The second characteristic is the non-availability of infrastructure goods and services.
 Today, there are various materials that can be used to build infrastructure.
 The most prevalent ones are asphalt, concrete, steel, masonry, wood, polymers and composites.

 Economic

-According to the business dictionary, economic infrastructure can be defined as "internal facilities of a country that make business activity possible, such as communication, transportation and distribution networks, financial institutions and markets, and energy supply systems".
+According to the business dictionary, economic infrastructure can be defined as "internal facilities of a country that make business activity possible, such as communication, transportation and distribution networks, financial institutions and related international markets, and energy supply systems".
 Economic infrastructure support productive activities and events.
 This includes roads, highways, bridges, airports, cycling infrastructure, water distribution networks, sewer systems, and irrigation plants.